-Our largest emissions sources remain energy use in our offices and from business travel.
+Our largest emissions source comes from business travel and electricity.

 Influences over the activities

 These are influenced by the nature of our business being largely office-based activities and the need to undertake business travel in order to carry out our service as construction consultants - namely travel to and from construction sites to undertake surveys, inspections and meetings etc.